Rees algebras of modules and coherent functors: Introduction

 In Section~\ref{sec:torsionless} we discuss the torsionless quotient of a module $M$, which is defined as the image of the canonical map from $M$ to its double dual.
 We find that any versal map will factor through this quotient and show that it is connected to the Rees algebra of $M$.

 Sections~\ref{sec:verfunc} and \ref{sec:tf} are focused on the study of relations between coherent functors, such as $h^M=\hom_A(M,-)$ and $t_M=M\otimes_A(-)$, and the Rees algebra.
 We give a characterization of versal maps in terms of coherent functors and find that their defining properties become more transparent in this setting.
-Generalizing the concept of the torsionless quotient of a module $M$ to a torsionless functor $\fG_M$, we show Theorem~\ref{thm:intro2} and that a versal map $M\to F$ is equivalent to an injection $\fG_M\hookrightarrow\fG_F$.
+After generalizing the concept of the torsionless quotient of a module $M$ to a torsionless functor ${r}_M$, we give a proof of Theorem~\ref{thm:intro2} and we also show that a versal map $M\to F$ is equivalent to an injection ${r}_M\hookrightarrow{r}_F$.

-Finally, in Section~\ref{sec:functorphi} we prove Theorem~\ref{thm:introphi} by constructing a functor $\Phi$ from the category of coherent functors to the category of $A$-algebras, in such a way that the Rees algebra of a module $M$ can be recovered as the image of the map $\Phi(t_M)\to\Phi(h^{M^\ast})$.
+Finally, in Section~\ref{sec:functorphi} we prove Theorem~\ref{thm:introphi} by constructing the functor $\Phi$ from the category of coherent functors to the category of $A$-algebras, and in doing so we show that the Rees algebra of a module $M$ is induced by a natural map $t_M\to h^{M^\ast}$ of coherent functors.

-\textbf{Acknowledgement.} I am very thankful to D.\ Rydh for all his help and encouragement, as well as to all of our discussions.
-Also, I am thankful to R.\ Skjelnes for his helpful comments on this text.
+\textbf{Acknowledgement.} I am very thankful to David Rydh for all his help and encouragement, as well as to all of our discussions.
+Also, I am thankful to Roy Skjelnes for his helpful input on this text.
+Finally, I thank Runar Ile for his many useful comments.